IN40Y/aws-blue-green/README.md

 # Terraform AWS Blue-Green Deployment Demo

 A Terraform project demonstrating a zero-downtime blue-green deployment strategy on AWS using Auto Scaling Groups, an Application Load Balancer, and weighted Route53 records.
+This kind of deployment enables one control versions of an application with minimum downtime.
+An engineer can also implement a Canary test using this architecture style, by toggling the weight on the blue or green environments, through DNS records from traffic distribution.

 ## Architecture